The CMS Interoperability and Prior Authorization Final Rule: Strategic Considerations for Healthcare Payers

 These strategic benefits, however, come with challenges.
 As a healthcare Payer, you’ll need to understand the challenges and be prepared to address them head-on.

-In the ever-evolving regulatory environment, Payers’ success hinges upon their ability to remain agile and adapt to updates and changes.
+- Maintain agile and adaptive IT systems for continuous compliance.
 A dedicated compliance team must monitor changes and devise strategies to remain compliant while scalable, easy-to-update IT systems that can further facilitate ongoing compliance.

 Final Words